bluedynamics/agx.sphinx/docs/source/developers/under_the_hood.rst

 Introducing the tree transformation framework
 ---------------------------------------------

 Basically AGX consists of transformation processing components and a crafty I/O concept.
 Latter could be used apart from tree transformation tasks as well to read and write data.

-The transform components treat all input/output data as **tree**, making it possible to use the chain for several usecases, like:
+The transformation components treat all input/output data as **tree**, making it possible to use the chain for several usecases, like:

   * code generation
   * data exchange
   * data conversion
   * [fill in your use-case here]

-The major use-case and main goal of AGX is to generate Python code from any source, such as UML.
+The major use-case and main goal of AGX is to generate Python code from some source, e.g. UML.

-The framework is based on the Zope Component Architecture (ZCA), thus pluggable and highly customizable.
+The framework is based on concepts related to the Zope Component Architecture (ZCA) and is thus pluggable and highly customizable.

 We tried to make extension work for developers as easy and as little code expensive as possible at the same time.

 Thus it's easy to write your own generators and hook them into existing transformation chains.
-Extending UML models by profiles with stereotypes and tagged values and providing additional generators enables new behavior in your generated code.
+Extending UML models by profiles with stereotypes and tagged values and provision of additional generators enables new behavior in the generated code.

 Naming Conventions
 ------------------